London Borough of Hillingdon: Governance

-Hillingdon Council

-Hillingdon Council provides local government services in the borough, with its headquarters in the Civic Centre in Uxbridge.
-For administrative purposes, the borough is split into North and South Hillingdon.

-The borough has an elected council, known either by the full name or as Hillingdon Council.
-It is split into wards represented by 65 Conservative and Labour councillors.
-A cabinet and leader are elected annually.
-The present leader of the council is Cllr.
-Ian Edwards of the Conservative Party.
-Elections for councillors are held every four years.

-A Mayor is chosen yearly by councillors; the role is largely ceremonial.
-The present mayor is Councillor Roy Chamdal (Brunel Ward), who was elected on 20 May 2021.

-Wards
+The local authority is Hillingdon Council, based at Hillingdon Civic Centre in Uxbridge.

-The London Borough of Hillingdon is divided into a total of 22 wards:
+The borough is divided into 21 wards:

-London Assembly
+Greater London representation

-In the London assembly elections, Ealing and Hillingdon Borough form a geographical constituency with one member as there are eleven London-wide members, currently from the four biggest parties.
-Conservative candidate Richard Barnes won the 2000, 2004 and 2008 elections, and since the 2012 election the Labour candidate Onkar Sahota has served as the area's designated member on the London Assembly.

-At the same election in 2012 Conservative mayoral candidate Boris Johnson won the largest share of Hillingdon's votes in becoming elected Mayor of London for a second term.
+Since 2000, for elections to the London Assembly, the borough forms part of the Ealing and Hillingdon constituency.
+The Conservative candidate Richard Barnes won the 2000, 2004 and 2008 elections, and since the 2012 election the Labour candidate Onkar Sahota has served as the Ealing and Hillingdon London Assembly member.
+At the same election in 2012 Conservative candidate Boris Johnson won the largest share of Hillingdon's votes, becoming elected Mayor of London for a second term.

 Demographics

 Population

 From 2001 to 2011 the borough's population grew by 11.5% (4.4% above the England and Wales mean of 7.1%).
 By comparison Merton and Bromley grew by 4.5% and Tower Hamlets grew by 26.4%.
 The number of households increased from 2001 to 2011 by 3.3%, and the average number of people per household was 2.7.